 Once certified, you can market your skills in different establishments and organizations as First Aid classes are commonly included in skills enrichment programs.
-You can also teach CPR to school teachers, gym instructors and parents of at risk children.
+You can also teach CPR to school teachers, gym instructors and parents of at-risk children.

-If you are good in writing, you can work as a freelance medical/health writer.
+If you are good at writing, you can work as a freelance medical/health writer.
 Demands for health-related articles are endless as there are many medical/health websites in need of fresh content daily.
 Some online health magazines also hire nurses as freelance writers to contribute professional contents in their columns.

 You can also earn money through blogging.
 You can blog about your very interesting nursing life and get a chance to earn from ads or affiliate programs.

 A lot of insurance companies are willing to pay nurses who apply to do their physical exams and phlebotomy work.
 This is a convenient way for you to earn extra as most of the job can be done in the patients’ home.
 You will simply get a list and go to their homes.

 In addition to the extra money you’ll be earning, it’s also a good chance for you to improve our skills in drawing blood.